 Ambleside AC run a variety of different weekly training sessions the outlines of which are as follows:

-If you are free in the daytime and are up for a Tuesday or Friday morning run then get in touch with John Gomersall at email@example.com (Tuesday mornings) or Roger Bell at firstname.lastname@example.org (Friday mornings) and they will let you know the score.
+If you are free in the daytime and are up for a Tuesday or Friday morning run then get in touch with John Gomersall at firstname.lastname@example.org and he will let you know the score.
 Usually starting at 10am from different venues, you have the added advantage of getting out on the fell in the daylight throughout the year.

-New for 2017/18 are these structured training sessions through the Winter for those wanting to go hard and improve their running.
-These are led by Jack Wright and are at the Pheonix track in Windermere from 6.30pm.
+These structured training sessions through the Winter for those wanting to go hard and improve their running.
+They are led by Jack Wright and are at the Pheonix track in Windermere from 6.30pm.
 Further details for Winter 2021/22 to follow.